Mussels

 Flavor Profile

-Taste: briny, sweet, umami.
-Aroma: oceanic, fresh sea air, lightly mineral.
-Texture: tender, slightly chewy, plump when just cooked.
-Category: shellfish / bivalve.
+Briny, sweet, umami.
+Aroma is oceanic, fresh sea air, lightly mineral.
+Texture is tender, slightly chewy, plump when just cooked.

 The Science